hydro-informatics/hydro-informatics.github.io/_sources/get-started/ide.md

 *Anaconda* is a Python and *R* distribution that enables the usage of a couple of IDEs such as [*PyCharm*](https://www.jetbrains.com/pycharm/), [*Spyder*](https://www.spyder-ide.org/), or [*JupyterLab (Notebook)*](https://jupyter.org/).

-The very first step to getting started with *Anaconda* consists in downloading and installing [*Anaconda*](https://www.anaconda.com/products/individual) where students may use the individual license for educational training purposes (note that a commercial license needs to be purchased for profit organizations).
+The very first step to getting started with *Anaconda* consists in downloading and installing [*Anaconda*](https://www.anaconda.com/products/individual) where students may use the individual license for educational training purposes (note that a commercial license needs to be purchased for for-profit organizations).
 On Windows, *Anaconda* should be installed in the *LOCAL* user folder (e.g., *C:\users\<your-user-name>\AppData\Local*). *Linux* or *macOS* users find download and installation instructions directly at the developer's website, tailored for their specific distribution, even though they might be better of with {ref}`install-atom`.

 After the successful installation of *Anaconda*, IDEs for Python programming or *markdown* editing can be directly installed by launching the **Anaconda navigator**. **`conda`** environments can be created later, following the instructions in the {ref}`conda-env` section.